pangenome/odgi/docs/rst/tutorials/untangling_the_pangenome.rst

 Linearize the C4 region
 -----------------------------------

-To obtain a more precise overview of a collapsed `locus`, we can apply ``odgi untangle`` to segment paths into linear segments by breaking these segments where the paths loop back on themselves.
-In this way, we can obtain information on the copy number status of the sequences in the `locus`.
+To obtain a more precise overview of a collapsed locus, we can apply ``odgi untangle`` to segment paths into linear segments by breaking these segments where the paths loop back on themselves.
+In this way, we can obtain information on the copy number status of the sequences in the locus.

 To untangle the C4 graph, execute: